 They can be found online or in the chocolate mold section of most craft stores.
 Really you can use any type of chocolate mold as long as the cavity is large enough to accomodate hot cocoa, marshmallows and sometimes even a large dollop of peanut butter.

 Chocolate- This is what you’ll make the actual balls out of.
-You can use chocolate chips, a bar or any other type of smooth chocolate, but you’ll need to temper them a little to keep and shiny color.
+You can use chocolate chips, chocolate bars or any other type of smooth chocolate, but you’ll need to temper them a little to keep and shiny color.
 Chocolate candy melts and even almond bark are good options too.

 Use your daily Nestle version or get fancy with something like Ghirardelli or even Godiva.
-Couverture chocolate works the best, but is also the most expensive.
+Couverture chocolate works the best, but is also the most expensive good quality chocolate.
+It costs more, but makes a delicious cup of hot cocoa.

-I like using a different chocolate like white chocolate or dark chocolate to decorate.
+I prefer to use milk chocolate for the base and then white chocolate or dark chocolate to decorate.

 Hot Cocoa Mix- This what ulitemly makes it into a drink.
 Make your own homemade hot chocolate mix or buy one at the store.